Billings vs Revenue: What's the Real Difference?

 Understanding this distinction isn't just for accountants.
 It’s fundamental to grasping your company's actual performance, managing cash flow effectively, and making strategic decisions with confidence.
 One metric shows you the money you've asked for, while the other shows you the money you've truly earned.
 Let's break down what each one means and why getting them right is so critical for your financial clarity.

-What is Revenue?
+First, What Exactly Is Revenue?

 Think of revenue as the income you have officially earned by delivering a product or service.
 It’s a direct measure of your company's performance during a specific period.
 For businesses with recurring contracts, like SaaS companies, revenue is recognized over time as you fulfill your obligation to the customer.
 If a client pays you $12,000 for an annual subscription, you don't recognize all $12,000 in revenue on day one.
 Instead, you earn it incrementally, typically $1,000 each month.
 This method is the foundation of accrual accounting and is central to following revenue recognition standards like ASC 606.

-What are Billings?
+And What Are Billings?

 Billings are simply the total amount of money you've invoiced your customers.
 It’s the "ask."
 Using the same $12,000 annual subscription example, you would likely send an invoice—or bill—for the full $12,000 at the start of the contract.
 So, your billings for that month would be $12,000, even though your recognized revenue is only $1,000.
 Billings are a fantastic indicator of your business's momentum and potential cash flow.
 They represent customer commitments and the money you expect to collect, giving you a forward-looking view of your finances.